ppkgtmm/big-data-map-reduce/README.md

 ```sh
 cat [text file name] | python3 mapper.py bigram --clean | sort -k1,1 | python3 reducer.py
 ```
+**remarks**
+- replace \[text file name\] with path to your text file

-see this [notebook](https://github.com/ppkgtmm/big-data/blob/main/Lecture%206%20-%20Hadoop%20MapReduce/Exercise.ipynb) if you want to know more about how the code here is used with hadoop
+- see this [notebook](https://github.com/ppkgtmm/big-data/blob/main/Lecture%206%20-%20Hadoop%20MapReduce/Exercise.ipynb) if you want to know more about how the code here is used with hadoop

 ## References
 - [Hadoop streaming using python word count problem](https://www.geeksforgeeks.org/hadoop-streaming-using-python-word-count-problem/)